How we're saving water

 Investing in our infrastructure

-After a century of use the aqueduct requires regular maintenance and repairs so we'll need to take it out of action from time to time.
-The new back-up supply ensure we can keep water flowing for people across the city for the next 100 years.
+After a century of use, the aqueduct requires regular maintenance and repairs so we'll need to take it out of action from time to time.
+The new backup supply ensures we can keep water flowing for people across the city for the next 100 years.

 Water quality help and advice.